dbaarda/DLFUCache/RESULTS.rst

 mixed
 -----

-A mixture of expo, jump, walk, and scan patterns running at the same time.
-This represents a long-running background task with a working set, a sequence of short-running tasks with different working sets, a long-running task doing a random walk, and a long-running scan, all running at once.
+A mixture of expo, jump, wave, and scan patterns running at the same time.
+This represents a long-running background task with a working set, a sequence of short-running tasks with different working sets, a long-running task sweeping across memory, and a long-running scan, all running at once.

-The only setting is the size, used to set the median and variance of the expo, jump, and walk patterns.
+The only setting is the size, used to set the median and variance of the expo, jump, and wave patterns.

-The best possible theoritical hitrate assuming 1/4 of the cache is used for each load pattern is about (50% + 50% + 43% + 0%) / 4 = 35%.
+The best possible theoritical hitrate assuming 1/4 of the cache is used for each load pattern is about (50% + 43% + 50% + 0%) / 4 = 36%.
+However, caches
-However, caches that successfully ignore the scan and use 1/3 of the cache each for the other load patterns could in theory do better than this.
+that successfully ignore the scan and use 1/3 of the cache each for the other load patterns could in theory do better than this.

 Results
 =======